aeriaframework/docs/docs/aeria/traverse-document.md

 # `traverseDocument()`

 This function iterates all the properties of a document recursively performing the specified set of operations on each step.
-If any of the steps returns a `Left<T>`, then the function returns it immediately, otherwise returns a `Right<T>` containing the mutated copy of the object.
+If any of the steps returns a `Error<T>`, then the function returns it immediately, otherwise returns a `Result<T>` containing the mutated copy of the object.

 ```typescript
 type TraverseOptions = {